xsanxxhez/Razorbill2/README.md

 - **Data layer exploration**
   Overlay and inspect multiple thematic layers and drill into entities with contextual metadata.

-- **NLP → Geospatial objects**
-  The AI engine can parse natural language requests and transform “any input data” into structured geospatial objects that can be visualized and analyzed.

 - **Pipeline-first analysis concept**
   Designed around connected pipelines: ingest → normalize → analyze → visualize, enabling large-scale research flows and statistical edge discovery.

-- **Probabilistic signal adjustment (research direction)**
-  Intended to support probabilistic calibration/adjustment of signals, with the goal of maximizing expected return under uncertainty.

 - **Web3 privacy-preserving data aggregation (planned)**
   A future module aims to serve as an independent data aggregator sourced directly from individual contributors, designed to preserve contributor anonymity when providing sensitive data without legal consequences.

----

-## Screenshots

-Place your screenshot here:

-- `./docs/screenshot.png`

-(You can replace it with a GIF later.)

 ---